 To investigate the relationship between pancreatic development and pancreatic cancer progression, we performed a hypergeometric test.
-As shown in Figure 4A, retro-pancreatic development and pancreatic cancer patterns, including dev-Up vs can-Dw and dev-Dw vs can-Up.
+As shown in Figure 4A, retro-pancreatic development and pancreatic cancer patterns included dev-Up versus can-Dw and dev-Dw versus can-Up.
 On the other hand, we found a weak relationship between inconsistent development and cancer patterns.
 Specifically, we did not find any significant correlation between any two dev-Dw and can-Dw datasets.
-The inverse interpretation patterns were clustered into GO-BP terms to analyze the biological function, including dev-Up vs can-Dw and Dev-Dw vs can-Up patterns (Figure 4B).
-The results showed that 141 genes with dev-Up vs can-Dw were mainly associated with immune-related BP terms, including ‘‘T Cell Proliferation” and ‘‘Innate Immune Response In Mucosa’’.
-Furthermore, 202 genes with dev-Dw vs can-Up were exclusively involved in proliferation-related BP terms, including “Cell Division” and ‘‘DNA Replication Initiation’’.
+The inverse interpretation patterns were clustered into Gene Ontology-Biological Process terms to analyze biological function including dev-Up versus can-Dw and Dev-Dw versus can-Up patterns (Figure 4B).
+The results showed that 141 genes with dev-Up versus can-Dw were mainly associated with immune-related BP terms including “T Cell Proliferation” and “Innate Immune Response In Mucosa.”
+Furthermore, 202 genes with dev-Dw versus can-Up were exclusively involved in proliferation-related BP terms including “Cell Division” and “DNA Replication Initiation.”
 Collectively, cell proliferation activity, as one of the essential characteristics in the malignant tumor, was gradually enhanced along with cancer progression, which was consistent with previous studies.

-Identification of Metabolic Sub-pathways Associated with pancreatic cancer
+Identification of metabolic subpathways associated with pancreatic cancer

 A total of 343 genes were established in the inverse interpretation patterns.
 To further establish pancreatic cancer associated with metabolic subpathways, we found 60 unique differentially abundant metabolites, which might be associated with pancreatic cancer progression.
-After integrating the analysis of 343 genes and 60 metabolites, Sub-pathway-GM strategy was employed to establish the critical, abnormal regions were identified in each metabolic pathway.
+After integrating the analysis of 343 genes and 60 metabolites, Subpathway-GM strategy was employed to establish the critical, abnormal regions identified in each metabolic pathway.
 Subsequently, we set FDR < 0.01 as a threshold for further analysis of 343 genes and 60 differential metabolite pathways and identified 17 significant metabolic sub-avenues (Table 2).
-Among these established sub-pathways, the most significant was "Glycerophospholipid metabolism" (path:00564_1) which was critical for lipid metabolism.
-Our data thus demonstrate that activation of metabolite pathways, especially lipid metabolism, are crucial for pancreatic cancer development.
+Among these established subpathways, the most significant was "Glycerophospholipid metabolism," (path:00564_1) which was critical for lipid metabolism.
+Our data thus demonstrate that activation of metabolite pathways, especially lipid metabolism, is crucial for pancreatic cancer development.

 Discussion

-Accumulative studies indicate that metabolism is substantial for cancer initiation and progression.
-Alterations of gene-related with metabolism in tumors provide increased energy for cancer cell proliferation even under nutritional deficient or hypoxia condition[18].
-Integrative analysis of metabolic pathway and metabolites facilitates us to better understanding of the underlying mechanism and potential drug-targets of pancreatic cancer[13,19].
+Accumulative studies have indicated that metabolism is important for cancer initiation and progression.
+Alterations of genes related to metabolism in tumors provide increased energy for cancer cell proliferation, even under nutrient-deficient or hypoxic conditions[18].
+Integrative analysis of metabolic pathway and metabolites facilitates a better understanding of the underlying mechanism and potential drug targets of pancreatic cancer[13,19].

-Following analysis of the pancreas development database and pancreatic cancer database, we established the 202 genes with dev-Dw and can-Up, which were mainly associated with cell proliferation.
-Consistent to previous studies, our results confirm that the uncontrolled proliferative activity of cancer cell is the most remarkable hallmarks of carcinogenesis, increased along with tumor progression[22].
+Following analysis of the pancreas development database and pancreatic cancer database, we established 202 genes with dev-Dw and can-Up, which were mainly associated with cell proliferation.
+Consistent with previous studies, our results confirmed that the uncontrolled proliferative activity of cancer cells is the most remarkable hallmark of carcinogenesis, along with tumor progression[22].
 Conversely, the proliferative capacity is decreased along with normal pancreas development[20-22].
-DNA replication is occurred accompanied by cell proliferation.
-Due to the infinite hyperplasia of cancer cell, the DNA replication is continuously up-regulated in pancreatic cancer[23,24].
+DNA replication is accompanied by cell proliferation.
+Due to the infinite hyperplasia of cancer cells, DNA replication is continuously upregulated in pancreatic cancer[23,24].
 Due to the limited proliferation of healthy organs, DNA replication continuously downregulates pancreatic development[25].
-We established 141 genes with dev-Up, can-Dw, including ‘‘T Cell Proliferation” and ‘‘Innate Immune Response In Mucosa''.
-As a dynamic process, the carcinogenesis, associated with immunoediting[26].
-Along with cancer progressed, the host immunosurveillance were suppressed, which in turn led to cancer immune escape.
-Interestingly, though analysis of metabolism pathways, we found that genes related with steroid hormone biosynthesis were dysregulated during cancer development.
-Steroid can elicits immunosuppressive effects and restricts T cell-mediated cancer eradication[27].
-We therefore hypothesized that enhanced steroid production were the primarily cause for cancer immunoediting.
+We established 141 genes with dev-Up, can-Dw including “T Cell Proliferation” and “Innate Immune Response In Mucosa.”
+As a dynamic process, carcinogenesis is associated with immunoediting[26].
+Along with cancer progression, the host immunosurveillance is suppressed, which in turn leads to cancer immune escape.
+Interestingly, though analysis of metabolism pathways, we found that genes related to steroid hormone biosynthesis were dysregulated during cancer development.
+Steroid can elicit immunosuppressive effects and restrict T cell-mediated cancer eradication[27].
+We therefore hypothesized that enhanced steroid production was the primary cause for cancer immunoediting.